PoCInnovation/Pool2022/Software/day04/2 - Docker/README.md

 ## Step 02 - Docker-compose

-In the previous step, you saw how to put your application in a container, it's time to go further : you will manage multiple containers with [docker-compose](https://docs.docker.com/compose/).
+In the previous step, you saw how to put your application in a container, it's time to go further: you will manage multiple containers with [docker-compose](https://docs.docker.com/compose/).

 Create a directory `exo02`